 Crawling fewer links reduces the number of requests that must be made for crawling and performing tests.
 Selecting too few links to crawl may cause the scanner to miss portions of the web application.
 Links that are not crawled are links that are not tested.

-Block HTML form submissions (using a POST data Black List in web application settings)
+Block HTML form submissions (using a POST data Exclude List in web application settings)

 By doing this you prevent all the tests against forms, which gains time.
 But any vulnerability in a form will go undetected.

-Black list unnecessary sections of the web application
+Add unnecessary sections of the web application to exclude list

 This measure can reduce scan time by reducing links crawled.
 But remember that links that are not crawled are also not tested for vulnerabilities.